You are a bad boss being, and my hope is you feel supported as you face your everyday challenges.

-🖤 My passion is wellness and community mental health.
+I’m passionate about wellness and community mental health.

-🖤 I am dedicated to offering neurodiversity-affirming
+I am dedicated to offering

-and gender-affirming care.
+and

 How my story relates to my services